Puppy sports are a great way to strengthen your bond, whilst also building fitness for both you and your dog!

 One of the most popular canine sports, both to watch and to compete in, is puppy agility.
 This is a fun, competitive activity done off-lead that comprises of a range of obstacles such as jumps, tunnels, puppy walks, and other pieces of equipment to either jump over, go through or walk along.

-Dog agility is a very popular modern sports for dogs, and it’s exactly what it sounds like: the training and testing of your dog’s agility skills, as well as the way your dog responds to your commands.
+Dog agility is a very popular modern sport for dogs, and it’s exactly what it sounds like: the training and testing of your dog’s agility skills, as well as the way your dog responds to your commands.

 This canine sport first appeared at Cruft's in 1977, where it began as a small hurdle race for dogs.
 It was a hit with the dogs taking part, as well as their owners, and the sport became a runaway success – literally so, in the case of some mischievous and overexcited participants!